web-infra-dev/modern.js/packages/builder/builder-doc/en/config/html/template.md

 - Type: `string`
 - Default:

-Define the filename of HTML template, corresponding to the `template` config of [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin).
+Define the path to the HTML template, corresponding to the `template` config of [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin).

 #### Example